-This datapoint gauges the percentage of long-term care patients who developed new or worsened pressure ulcers .
-We bake this statistic into our nursing grades.
+This datapoint is an indication of the percent of long-term care residents who suffered from new or worsened pressure ulcers or bed sores.
+We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls

-This tells you the percent of residents who have had a major fall.
-Falls resulting in major injuries are considered by many in the nursing home industry to be a barometer of nursing care .
-Major falls resulting in injury are routinely the result of lower levels of patient supervision.
+This is the percentage of patients that suffered from a major fall.
+Falls resulting in serious injury are considered by many experts to be an indicator of the quality of nursing care .
+Falls are often the result of lower quality nursing care.

 Minimizes Urinary Tract Infections